andres1138/macOS_DisableRoundedWindowCorners/README.md

 ####### I wish I could exaplin more and have an up to date car file for the newest macOS, I am currently trying to save up the money to do so.
 Hopefully by next year I will be able to purchase a new mac and update everything.
 I hope this helps anyone out there who despises these useless rounded corners.

-### Please donate if possible
-> Recently a house fire destroyed my home and everything that had sentimental value to me burned to ashes, I am greatful I was able to get my cat out with me.
-I have been slowly trying to buiild everything back, any donations would help.
-#### BTC
-1FEGm3Bp45rzjfKKuGQbFsbWtFSmgVsaAP

 ### No More Rounded Corners.
 ![macOS disable rounded corners](./images/NoMoreRoundedCorners.png)